Practical Dialogues

 Doubt

 For Practical dialogues each artist made a print edition of 15, 5 prints being shared with the participating artists.
-Gino chose to make a make a stone lithographiy print edition.
+Gino chose to use stone lithographiy for his print edition.
+He chose Stone Lithography because it was a process that responded directly to the drawing process.

-He chose Stone Lithography because it was a process he responded to very readily.
 The master printer Sue Baker-Kenton editioned the final print.
 "Doubt"

-Selected Prints made during Practical Dialogues
+Other Selected Prints made during Practical Dialogues

 Gino was very familiar with different printing methods and having the freedom to use a fully equipped print studio was an enormous bonus.
-Below are a few examples of other prints he made during Practical Dialogues at Leicester print studios.

-" Talking to the Dead" etching spit bite
+" Votive" etching spit bite

 "Dance of Life" stone lithograph